data-apis/array-api-tests/README.md

 Here is an example GitHub Actions workflow file, where the xfails are stored in `array-api-tests.xfails.txt` in the base of the `your-array-library` repo.

-Note that this uses `-o xfail_strict=True`.
-This causes XPASS tests (XFAIL tests that actually pass) to fail the test suite.
+If you want, you can use `-o xfail_strict=True`, which causes XPASS tests (XFAIL tests that actually pass) to fail the test suite.
+However, be aware that XFAILures can be flaky (see below, so this may not be a good idea unless you use some other mitigation of such flakyness).

 If you don't want this behavior, you can remove it, or use `--skips-file` instead of `--xfails-file`.

 ```yaml
 # ./.github/workflows/array_api.yml